How Much Does a Tankless Water Heater Cost?

-When choosing a tankless water heater, be sure to factor in quality of materials and warranties before jumping to the cheapest option on the market.
-While it’s possible to get a low cost unit at Home Depot, most units purchased at stores like this can void any warranties offered by manufacturers.
+When choosing a tankless water heater, be sure to factor in the quality of materials and warranties before jumping to the cheapest option on the market.
+While it’s possible to get a low-cost unit at Home Depot, most units purchased at stores like this can void any warranties offered by manufacturers.

 Heat Exchanger Material

-The kind of heat exchanger inside of your tankless water heater will also affect the cost of your unit.
+The kind of heat exchanger inside your tankless water heater will also affect the cost of your unit.
 Most commonly, heat exchangers are made of two materials: copper and stainless steel.
-While the heat exchanger doesn’t significantly impact the overall cost (usually less than $100 difference), copper heat exchangers tend to have a shorter lifespan than stainless steel heat exchangers.
+While the heat exchanger impacts the overall cost (usually between $500 to $1,000), copper heat exchangers tend to have a shorter lifespan than stainless steel heat exchangers.

 Check out this article on Copper vs. Stainless Steel Heat Exchangers for a more in-depth look at the difference between the two.

 You may be surprised to learn that, even if you purchase a tankless water heater, there are some materials that are not included with the water heater that need to be installed, like a set of isolation valves for yearly maintenance.